drsnahsan/MLProject/ReadMe.txt

 Hi this is my repository which will be used to build ML based fault prediction system.
 In this product we will apply supervised ML algorithm.
+The main objective of this project is to apply ML algorithm on software engineering data and find some hidden fault patterns